blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [motivation]: #motivation

 Reusing public types in the type system comes with the potential disadvantage of not fully conforming to a user's intention.
-If a user is interested in a public type but needs certain fields to make the type usable for their use case, they would have to recreate the type themself in the current system.
+If a user is interested in a public type but needs certain properties to make the type usable for their use case, they would have to recreate the type themself in the current system.

 Allowing for types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.